 “Sleep hygiene” is a term health experts use to describe a healthy sleeping routine.
 You can improve your sleep hygiene by:

-- trying a traditional herbal supplement containing a calming herb, such as valerian, hops or zizyphus, that may help to calm your mind and support you to fall asleep – and sleep through the night.
+- Trying a traditional herbal supplement containing a mildly calming herb, such as valerian, hops or zizyphus, that may help to calm your mind and support you to fall asleep – and sleep through the night.